Carpet beetle life cycle

 Carpet beetles reach their adult stage for about 9 months up to two years.
 When they become adults, the beetles survive only a few months.
 They are considered to be less harmful than larvae.
 Usually, carpet beetles can enter your home through open doors and windows by flying inside.

 Adults can reach up to 4mm in length and have an oval shape.
 Depending on their type the beetles can vary in colour.
 Furniture carpet beetles are black and have yellowish spots.
 Common carpet beetles have black, yellow and white patterns and are covered with scales.
-Black carpet beetles like their name indicate, are very dark brown to black.
+Black carpet beetles as their name indicate, are very dark brown to black.

 Adult carpet beetles feed on the flower’s pollen without damaging it.
 The bugs can rapidly spread around the house and usually hide behind the furniture, carpets or even in non-synthetic clothes.